CSI-Carlos-Cobian/CSI-Java-2021/Modules/Module1/Module1.md

 <br>

-*This requires extra configuration steps and is no longer going to be used in the course.*
+*This requires extra configuration steps and is no longer going to be used in the course.
+Using GitHub Desktop or SourceTree is encouraged.*

 <br>

 ### <u>Clone using GitHub Desktop</u>
-After signing in to GitHub, click on Clone and your fork should show up. **GitHub Desktop** automatically creates a folder on your Documents called <u>GitHub</u>.
+After signing in to GitHub, your fork should show up.
+Click on it and  then select clone. **GitHub Desktop** automatically creates a folder on your Documents called <u>GitHub</u>.
 Within this folder, you will find a folder named <u>CSI-Java-2021</u> containing your cloned course.

 <br>